aehrc/pathling/lib/R/pathlyr/README-dev.md

 ### Setting up dev environment

-These are relevant for MacOD
+These are relevant for MacOS

 The following packages are needed to generate pdf manuals:

     brew install basictex
     brew install freetype

+Then run the following to install the `inconsolata` fonts used in R manuals:

+    # Install texlive packages needed to build R package vignettes
+    sudo tlmgr update --self
+    sudo tlmgr update --all
+    sudo tlmgr install titling framed inconsolata
+    sudo tlmgr install collection-fontsrecommended

 The following packages (may) be needed to build build the dependecies of 'devtools'